 After the jawbone has healed from the bone grafting, the dental implantation procedure can then take place.

-1. The oral surgeon will place the patient under either local or general anaesthetic.
+1. The oral surgeon will place the patient under either local or general anesthetic.

-2. A cut is made into the gum of the affected area in order to expose the bone.
+2. A cut is made into the gum of the affected area to expose the bone.

 3. Holes are drilled deep into the bone.